-- Learning fundamental and basic sport-specific skills and establishing building blocks for overall improvement.
+- Learning all fundamental and basic sport-specific skills and establishing building blocks for overall improvement.

 - Teach sportsmanship and fair play by emphasizing proper treatment of teammates, coaches, opponents, and officials.

-- Create opportunities for the community members of Dacono, Frederick, and Firestone to connect and build relationships and friendships through sports programs.
+- Create opportunities for the customers of all three communities to connect and build relationships and friendships through sports programs.